 In the Upper School, faculty moderators for organizations such as Student Council, Service Council, and Diversity Council provide guidance but allow students to take the reins and make the school year their own.
 The annual charity dance show, Dance for Life, continues to be driven by student directors, as it has for 16 years.
 And last school year, Upper School thespians had such a passion for drama that they mounted a third, student-run production in addition to the usual fall and spring plays.

-That’s why, Drahozal says, MPA graduates are ready to fulfill their leadership potential in college and beyond.
+That’s why MPA graduates are ready to fulfill their leadership potential in college and beyond.

-“They’re not waiting their turn to be leaders,” he said.
+“They’re not waiting their turn to be leaders,” Drahozal said.
 “They feel prepared from what they’ve done here and they’re looking for their turn to be now.”